seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 The reference here is to Nibbāna.
 Whether it is called *sabbasaṅkhārasamatha*, the stilling of all preparations, or *asaṅkhatadhātu*, the unprepared element, it means the state of cessation.
-And when the *Arahant's* mind is in that state, the four elements, which are like ghosts, do not haunt him.
+And when the *arahant's* mind is in that state, the four elements, which are like ghosts, do not haunt him.
 They do not get a '**footing**' in that consciousness.
 When they fade away, due to detachment, those currents do not flow and the whirlpool whirls no more.
 Name and form are